Recommendations

 Senior Film Conservator

-For cinephiles who admire the character-driven intensity within Thunderbolt, the specific character-driven intensity of this work is a gateway to a broader Drama world.
+For cinephiles who admire the character-driven intensity within Thunderbolt, the specific character-driven intensity of this work is a gateway to a broader Film-Noir world.
 We've prioritized films that capture the 1929 aesthetic with similar precision.

 At its core, Thunderbolt is a study in to create a dialogue between the viewer and the character-driven intensity.